 - Net Change: -12

-- The following tables present information about the annual sales and certain operating expenses and profits of certain Popeyes Restaurants that were open throughout the company’s entire fiscal year ended December 31, 2018 and not closed at the end of the fiscal year.
+- The following tables present information about the annual sales and certain operating expenses and profits of Popeyes Restaurants in the United States (excluding U.S. territories) that were open throughout the company’s entire fiscal year ended December 31, 2019 and not closed at the end of the fiscal year.

 Part 1 – Average, High, and Low Annual Sales at Free-Standing Restaurants

 - Free-standing Popeyes Restaurants include any type of restaurant other than in-line restaurants, convenience store restaurants, mall restaurants, food court restaurants, and mobile kitchen restaurants.